 - When conventional medicines have failed.

-- When you prefer natural treatments instead of man made drugs.
+- When you prefer natural treatments instead of synthetic drugs.

-- When your pet is to old for surgery.
+- When your pet is too ill to tolerate surgery.

 - In conjunction with conventional treatments to improve results.